OmniKee/OmniKee/README.md

 # OmniKee

-A KeePass compatible password manager for Linux, MacOs, Windows, Android, iOS, and your web browser.
+A KeePass compatible password manager for Linux, MacOS, Windows, Android, iOS, and your web browser.